Myrarust/Myra-Rust/index.md

 ## Projects

 Here are a some of my favorite projects I completed during my Data Science Master's program.
 If you see one that peaks your interest, you can view the project deliverables and code by clicking the Github Repo link.
-This will bring you directly to the repository for that project.
+This will bring you directly to the repository for that project.<br>
 ![Photo by Scott Webb from Pexels](/docs/assets/images/pexels-scott-webb-1022928-slice.jpg)
 <html>
    <body>